chronhib-MU/Chronhib-Website/client/src/assets/docs/README.md

-# Chronhib Website - Database FAQ
+# Chronhib Website - Database Guide/FAQs

 CorPH is an on-line database of Old Irish texts curated by the ChronHib project.
 It incorporates and harmonises several pre-existing digital databases of Old Irish texts, as well as digitalises and annotates a number of other Old Irish texts.
 All data have undergone digitalisation, tokenisation, lemmatisation, POS- and morphological tagging, following the rules and tagsets created by ChronHib, which can be downloaded from this webpage.